 And even if they are able to capture some of the details the affiliation is often considered “soft” (e.g. hearsay vs. fact) and cannot be verifiable via back office data stewarding.

-Here’s where a new breed of data-driven applications with built-in modern data management can help.
-These applications provide frontline business users with a way to contribute new and updated data.
-The information can be routed to data stewards through workflow, or simply left as “soft” in the system.
+Here’s where a new breed of data-driven applications with built-in Modern Data Management can help.
+These applications provide frontline business users with a way to contribute new and updated data, all at their fingertips using mobile devices of their choice, including their smartphones!
+The information can be routed to data stewards through workflow, or simply left as “soft contributions” in the system.
+Meaning that no facts are changed, but valuable data is captured.
 The value of that information is then subject to the power of social collaborative voting, much like you would see in that of business or restaurant review on Yelp.
 The power of crowd self-governs the accuracy and effectiveness of the information provided.

 This form of collaborative curation delivers a combination of high quality up-to-date facts, with softer but yet still valuable data that is self-governed.
 With some enterprises having tens of thousands of feet on the street, the quality of the data they can contribute back to the mothership can be better than information purchased through a third-party source.
 In those scenarios companies may even have the option of monetizing their data without really trying.